schoess/Open_Forums/README.md

 * [lodash](https://lodash.com/) - JavaScript Library that provides utility functions -- used for Object Mapping in this app
 * [Material UI](https://material-ui.com/) - React component for building design
+* [dotenv](https://www.npmjs.com/package/dotenv)- Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env

 #### License
 * This program is licensed under the MIT license.